itsskofficial/itsskofficial/README.md

 Here's a quick intro about me :

-🔭 Currently working on a text-to-vr algorithm
+🔭 Currently working on a tech startup which promotes the upliftment of consciousness

 🚀 Into Metaverse, AI & IOT